Winter and wellness are two words that typically don’t go together, but they can! Here are 50 winter wellness tips to keep healthy.

 Winter is long and the dry weather can wreak havoc on your skin.
 Switch to an ultra moisturizing face mask and think butters and creams to give you exactly what you need.

 Not only that but, cracks and fissures in the skin let bacteria and viruses into the blood stream that make you sick.
 So keep that skin moisturized.

-Eighty percent of groceries have added sugar or sweetener and there are 61 different names for it.
+Eighty percent of store-bought groceries have added sugars or sweeteners.
 Learn to read nutrition labels and avoid unwanted and added sugar.
 Sugar is inflammatory and inflammation is the foundation of many diseases and conditions.

 4. Get Outside

 During the winter season it’s quite common for people to be affected by bouts of seasonal depression.
 Walking is not just a form of exercise, exposure to the outdoors has been shown to lower depression, comparatively than walking indoors.
 Some of the other benefits of walking include decreased cholesterol, reduced heart rate, better blood pressure and increased metabolism.

 Not only that, walking is a great way to expose yourself to the wonderful sunshine and get some natural vitamin D.